OSeMOSYS/otoole/docs/data.rst

 Datafile
 ~~~~~~~~

-Datafiles are the least user-friedly method of handling data, however, they are required
+Datafiles are the least user-friendly method of handling data, however, they are required
 for the OSeMOSYS GNU MathProg version of OSeMOSYS.
 Datafiles are written in MathProg_, which
-shares sytax with the AMPL_ programming language.
+shares syntax with the AMPL_ programming language.

 Datafiles contain all model data in one file (often a ``*.txt`` file), and will follow
 a similar data standard to long formatted CSV data.
 However, the default value for the